 Malkreth gets up.

 Captain Davon Aurus looks like the kind of man you would not want to have as your enemy.
-He is older than the rest of the crew, and there are a lot of stories going around the ship about his younger days.
-Each new story crazier than the one before it.
+He is older than the rest of the crew, and there are a lot of stories going around the ship about his younger days; each new story crazier than the one before it.
 And when it comes to the captain; each and every one of them might just be true.
-He has this thing about him that makes everyone stop and listen when he speaks.
-So, when he walks into the storage room, the chattering of the crew dies out like a campfire that just had a bucket of water thrown at it.
+He also has this thing about him that makes everyone stop and listen when he speaks, so when he walks into the storage room, the chattering of the crew dies out like a campfire that just had a bucket of water thrown at it.

-The ship is heading for Yminport; a large densely populated city full of shops with everything from designer clothing to illegal weapons.
+The ship is heading for Yminport, which is a large, densely populated city full of shops with everything from designer clothing to illegal weapons.
 The city is located at the slope of a huge mountain; larger than anything you would ever find on Earth.
-At the top of the city, you could find the most exclusive stores and homes elevated on large circular pedestals reaching several hundred meters in the air.
+At the top of the city, you could find the most exclusive stores and homes, elevated on large circular pedestals reaching several hundred meters in the air.
 But Malkreth and the crew were headed to the lower parts of the city to avoid the watching eyes of the authorities and enemies of the queen.

 The ship eventually lands on a small platform attached to a large, older, spherical building.
 Around the landing platforms, people are busy getting luggage and goods on or off the ships.
 The main, larger landing platform is connected by a wide bridge that stretches inside the spherical building and onto a shopping street.

 Once they have landed, the crew heads down the ramp from the ship onto the landing platform and Davon steps out shortly thereafter.